 The St. Thomas Recovery Team played an important role in improving the efficiency of relief efforts by providing local insight to outside relief agencies unfamiliar with the island and its people.

 Much has changed for Imani since then, including her career—she’s now chief of staff to one of St. Thomas’s territorial senators and is helping to ensure that money from federal recovery grants is spent effectively.

 And her work with the St. Thomas Recovery Team isn’t finished either.
 While they continue support ongoing recovery efforts across the island, she’s aiming to develop an exportable model of community-led disaster preparedness and resiliency to islands throughout the Caribbean.

-Imani is a 2018 Disaster Feedback Fellow of the Disaster Recovery Network at GlobalGiving.
+Imani is a 2018 Disaster Feedback Fellow of the Disaster Recovery Team at GlobalGiving.
 Learn more about the fellowship.